-Once you add a sheet to your document, you can change permissions for an individual sheet.
-Right-click the sheet in the document outline and choose Sheet Permissions.
+After adding a sheet to a document, you can change permissions for an individual sheet.
+Right-click the sheet in the Document Outline and choose Sheet Permissions.

-Additionally, you can choose a formatting type for a cell so that data entered in the cell will have some formatting automatically applied.
-Cells are set to Automatic by default, but entering a currency symbol or comma separator will change the formatting to Accounting.
+Select a value formatting type for a cell to automatically use that format each time you enter data in the sheet.
+Cells are set to Auto by default, but entering a currency symbol or comma separator will change the formatting to Accounting.